COP27: Day Five round up – inclusive adaptation for agriculture, Desert to Power and early warning systems

 Early warning systems

-A key topic of conversation has been on the need for integrating innovative technologies for use at the local level.
+A key topic of conversation has been on the need for integrating innovative technologies for use at the local level, a topic that came up on day five of COP27.
 The United Nations Capital Development Fund (UNCDF) today hosted a panel focusing on scaling up early warning systems, and enable early action, to better manage climate and disaster risks.
 Often countries suffer enormously as a result of extreme weather events that can be predicted ahead of time because they do not have access to the technology.

 Early warning systems are critical to provide information to vulnerable communities that allows them to buy time prior to extreme weather events and disasters.
 Panellists, including representatives of the United Nations Office for Disaster Risk Reduction (UNDRR), World Meteorological Organization (WMO), the German Development Agency (GIZ) and small island developing states.

 The message was clear, “we’re constantly in firefighting mode and the firefighting has toget bigger every year but the resources don’t follow at the same scale – this is an unsustainable approach.”
 While the discussion surrounding resilience-building technologies, especially early warning systems, has continued at pace, the willingness to invest at the necessary scale has not been forthcoming.
 Speakers pointed to several needs for the effective rollout of these technologies:

 - Form partnerships between organisations and governments to share key lessons